 In order to respond to the requests of the Member and Customer Cities through the authorization provided by the Texas Legislature, the NTMWD has organized three systems, which provide the basic services that are required for residential, commercial, and industrial growth in the communities served.
 These systems include the Regional Water System, the Regional Wastewater System, and the Regional Solid Waste System.

-The NTMWD Regional Water System, created in 1954, provides treated drinking water supplies to over 1.5 million people in the 60 cities, towns, special utility districts, and water supply corporations served by the NTMWD through voluntary contracts.
-The raw water supply utilized by the NTMWD is provided from the conservation pool of Lavon Lake.
-Additional sources of raw water are utilized from water right permits held by the NTMWD in Lake Texoma and Lake Chapman, also known as Cooper Lake.
+The NTMWD Regional Water System, created in 1954, provides treated drinking water supplies to over 1.6 million people in the 55 cities, towns, special utility districts, and water supply corporations served by the NTMWD through voluntary contracts.
+The NTMWD receives raw water from Lavon Lake for treatment at the Wylie Water Treatment Plants.
+In addition to Lavon Lake, NTMWD holds water rights in: Lake Texoma, Jim Chapman Lake (Cooper Lake), Lake Tawakoni (through a contract with the Sabine River Authority), and the East Fork Raw Water Supply Project (Wetland) which augment supplies.
 Additional sources of raw water supplies are being developed to supply the rapidly increasing needs of the NTMWD Member and Customer Cities.

 NTMWD provides water treatment and delivery at the water treatment plants owned and operated by the NTMWD.
 In addition, the NTMWD owns and operates the transmission pipelines, pumps, and storage reservoirs necessary to deliver the treated water to Members and Customers in sufficient volumes to meet the daily demands of the citizens served.